 What was the initial communication about and had you had contact with Phil previously?

-I had previously been in contact with Warwick (RAM3D CEO) several times and he suggested that I chat with Phil to get into some more details.
-Phil was incredibly busy and when we finally arranged a meeting - I believe the first conversation was around how busy he was, and how we can work together to help him reduce some of the tedious manual work to give him a few more hours back per week.
+I had been in contact with Warwick (RAM3D CEO) several times and he suggested that I chat with Phil to get into more detail.
+Phil was incredibly busy and when we finally arranged a meeting - I believe the first conversation was around how busy he was and how we can work together to help him reduce some tedious manual work and give him a few more hours back per week.

-This was of course well received, and after going through his existing workflows, we quickly found a number of automated workflows that were going to help him overhaul a number of the painful steps he had to go through with his existing solution.
+This was of course well received, and after going through his existing workflows, we quickly found some automated workflows that would help him overhaul several steps he had with his existing solution.

 How was the issue approached?

 Even though we are providing a consistent software to all of our customers, every single company we work with has different processes and procedures.
 The first step is for us to better understand how and why things are done.
-From there we develop a structured process that can then be automated and improved.
-Phil’s thorough knowledge of all the steps in their workflow made working with him very easy, and his desire to implement new methods incredibly quickly really helps us to iterate the development process, as the feedback is almost faster than we can develop.
+From there we develop a structured process that can be automated and improved.
+Phil’s thorough knowledge of all the steps in their workflow made working with him very easy and his desire to implement new methods incredibly quickly really helps us to iterate the development process because the feedback is almost faster than we can develop.
 This communication loop is the real key to our joint success.

 How was this situation different from others you may have had before?

-Phil’s desire to test things out as soon as they are ready to go, really speeds things up - (go Phil!)
+Phil’s desire to test things out as soon as they are ready to go, really speeds things up.